atcol/hielo/README.md

 npm run tailwind:watch
 ```

 The compiled CSS is written to `assets/main.css`, which is the stylesheet consumed by the Dioxus application.
-Make sure `npm run tailwind:build` runs before packaging releases so the latest styles are bundled.
+When the generated file is missing the repository ships a lightweight fallback that pulls Tailwind from the CDN so local builds remain styled, but that fallback requires network access.
+Make sure `npm run tailwind:build` runs before packaging releases so the latest styles are bundled offline.

 #### Using the Tweak “Clean Slate” theme